-Pepper of paradise has spicy, fruity and fiery notes.
-Its belonging to the zingiberaceae family also gives it flavours that are not unlike citrus fruit, especially lemon, like cardamom and combawa, or even ginger.
+Pepper of Paradise offers spicy, fruity and fiery notes.
+Its membership of the zingiberaceae family also gives it flavors that are reminiscent of citrus fruit, especially lemon, like cardamom and combawa, and even ginger.
 Power and freshness are at the rendezvous with this spice from Ethiopia.

-The maniguette is a perennial plant.
+The Maniguette is a perennial plant.
 It develops brown pods that contain many seeds.
 Its stems can grow up to two meters high.
-The pods produced are egg-shaped and resemble cocoa beans.
+The pods produced are ovoid in shape and are reminiscent of the cocoa seed.
 Harvested at maturity, they are dried in the sun.
 They open to release the seeds of your delicious pepper of paradise.